lifeclips/blog/_posts/2021-07-07-use-macos-style-shortcuts-on-windows.md

 ---
-title: 'Use macOS style shortcuts on Windows'
+title: Use macOS style shortcuts on Windows
 date: 2021-07-07
 layout: post
 ---